brettdewoody/top-x-of-y/CONTRIBUTING.md

 ### Our Goal

-The goal of this project is to create a simple web application, using only modern browser technologies, allowing a user to create a collage of their 4 most popular Instagram photos - based on likes, with comments as a tie-breaker.
+The goal of this project is to create a simple web application, using only modern browser technologies, allowing a user to create a collage of their most popular Instagram photos - based on likes, with comments as a tie-breaker.

+The original version of the app was entirely client-based, but due to changes in the Instagram API in 2020 the app requires a server call to authenticate the user.
+So this app now includes a simple serverless function call to authenticate the user so their media can be retrieved.

 Specifically: